fafalone/WinDevLib/README.md

 -CRITICAL BUG FIX: IFolderView was missing GetDefaultSpacing, breaking any use of it and IFolderView2.

+-Bug fix: IsEqualIID API declare was not marked PtrSafe.

 -IServiceProvider did not use PreserveSig in the original oleexp, so that has been changed to match here, for use with Implements.

 -Added IShellUIHelper[2,3,4,5,6,7,8,9], IShellFavoritesNameSpace, IShellNameSpace, IScriptErrorList and related coclasses.